spammeturret/dbg_process_stats_ocr/README.md

 * Google Vision
 * Google Sheets

+## Motivation
+A short description of the motivation behind the creation and maintenance of the project.
+This should explain why the project exists.

 ## Pre-requisites
 1. A google cloud account created
 2. Enable API Functionalities for the following GCP services: